rohin-garg/youtube-guitar-tab-parser/README.md

 2. **Follow the prompts**:

     The script will prompt you (through the terminal output) to input the URL of the YouTube video you want to download and process.
-Later, when prompted, select the rectangle that contains the tablature in the image (press and hold from the top left corner and drag the mouse to the bottom right corner).
-The final pdf will be at the location listed in the terminal.
+Later, when prompted, select the rectangle that contains the tablature in the image (drag the mouse from the top left to the bottom right corner while pressing and holding).
+The final PDF will be at the location listed in the terminal.

 ## Contributing